firasuke/awesome/README.md

 - [octox](https://github.com/o8vm/octox): A Unix-like operating system inspired by xv6-riscv. octox loosely follows the structure and style of xv6, but is implemented in pure Rust
+- [os-test](https://sortix.org/os-test/): A set of test suites for POSIX operating systems designed to make it easy to compare differences between operating systems and find bugs
 - [ReactOS](https://reactos.org/): A free Windows-compatible operating system
 - [Redox OS](https://redox-os.org/): A Unix-like microkernel-based operating system written in Rust that offers source compatibility and is intended to be a